Effective Date: June 1, 2020

 3. INFORMATION COLLECTED

-In order to operate our Services and provide you with access to features we offer, we and our partners collect the following types of information from you: (i) personal information by which you may be identified as a natural person (“Personal Information”), which is defined more specifically below; and (ii) information about you and your activities across our applications that does not identify you personally (“General Information”), such as your IP address, domain server, the type of computer, web browser, operating system or platform you use and referrer data identifying the web pages you visited prior to and after visiting our Website, your movement and activity within the applications, and your geographic location.
+In order to operate our Services and provide you with access to features we offer, we and our partners collect the following types of information from you: (i) personal information by which you may be identified as a natural person (“Personal Information”), which is defined more specifically below; and (ii) information about you and your activities across our applications that does not identify you personally (“General Information”), such as your IP address, domain server, the type of computer, web browser, type of mobile device (including version), identifying mobile device information, such as Media Access Control (MAC) or International Mobile Equipment Identity (IMEI), operating system or platform you use and referrer data identifying the web pages you visited prior to and after visiting our Website, your movement and activity within the applications, and your geographic location.

 A. PERSONAL INFORMATION

 Personal Information about You We Collect Directly from You

 We and our partners collect your personal information when you provide it to us when you interact with us directly through our Services, such as when you access various content or features, contact us directly, or other areas in which you otherwise interact with our Service.
 The Personal Information we and our partners collect and maintain about you includes: